Pearson distribution: Relation to other distributions

-As of 2025, the only types without a name are types IV (see above) and XII (beta distribution with $\alpha + \beta = 2$).
+As of 2025, the only types without a name are IV (see above) and XII (beta distribution with $\alpha + \beta = 2$).

 Alternatives to the Pearson system of distributions for the purpose of fitting distributions to data are the quantile-parameterized distributions (QPDs) and the metalog distributions.
 QPDs and metalogs can provide greater shape and bounds flexibility than the Pearson system.
 Instead of fitting moments, QPDs are typically fit to empirical CDF or other data with linear least squares.